 Here’s a tiny shell script consuming the

-file containing the list of recently-modified files (generated
+~/changes file containing the list of recently-modified files (generated with

 #!/bin/sh set -e cd /srv/nextcloud grep '/files_versions/' ~/changes | \ while read snapshot; do current=$(echo "$snapshot" | sed 's/\.v[0-9][0-9]*$//' | sed 's,/files_versions/,/files/,') if cmp -s "$snapshot" "$current"; then echo "I: match for $snapshot" else echo "E: no match for $snapshot" fi done

 At this point, it became obvious that most files were indeed re-uploaded without getting corrupted, and it seemed sufficient to turn the first

 echo call into an